oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/fmw-domain/_index.md

   logHomeEnabled: true
   # The in-pod location for domain log, server logs, server out, and Node Manager log files
   logHome: /shared/logs/fmw-domain
+  # An (optional) in-pod location for data storage of default and custom file stores.
+  # If not specified or the value is either not set or empty (e.g. dataHome: "") then the
+  # data storage directories are determined from the WebLogic domain home configuration.
+  # dataHome:
   # serverStartPolicy legal values are "NEVER", "IF_NEEDED", or "ADMIN_ONLY"
   # This determines which WebLogic Servers the Operator will start up when it discovers this Domain
   # - "NEVER" will not start any server in the domain